chaklam-silpasuwanchai/Python-for-Data-Science/README.md

   - These are lessons I do not intend to teach given the time limit.
 It is intended for self-study.
 5. Self-Exercises
   - Every Lecture has a lab folder containing the assessment and solution.
 Anyhow, I also compile a list of possible exercises for student's self learning inside the Self-Exercises folder.
+6. AIT-2020
+  - The file "0.
+Course Introduction.ipynb" contains how I run the course.
+Each lab session is a 3 hours lab.
+Each lab always end with the assessment and solution.

 I would also like to give credits to several githubs that I have revised to creat this: